-- Adaptation of the EBEA to different contexts. - Analysis of learning strategies in competency-based and traditional educational models, with EBEA. - Comparison of different samples regarding the use of strategies based on educational level, gender, major, subject or teacher who teaches the course. - Correlation between the use of strategies, through EBEA, with age, educational level, semester and academic performance. - Measurement of the frequency of use of learning strategies in typical cases, which involves selecting two samples: one of students with high averages and another with students with low averages.
+- Comparison of different samples regarding the use of strategies based on educational level, gender, major, subject or teacher who teaches the course. - Correlation between the use of strategies, through EBEA, with age, educational level, semester and academic performance. - Measurement of the frequency of use of learning strategies in typical cases, which involves selecting two samples: one of students with high averages and another with students with low averages.
 Additionally, analyze, among other variables, the frequency of use of learning strategies. - Analysis of the relationship of learning strategies with motivation, self-regulation and information competence, constructs that favor the development of skills and self-learning. - Analysis of the use of EBEA learning strategies with the use of situated teaching strategies proposed by Díaz Barriga and Hernández Rojas (2010): problem-based analysis and the case method.
 When research is carried out in school contexts, it is likely that students respond in terms of social desirability and could report using different learning strategies in self-report instruments, without this actually happening.
 Therefore, it is recommended to apply other quantitative instruments or qualitative techniques together with EBEA to triangulate the information collected. - Application of an intervention designed to train students in the use of learning strategies.
 Based on the previous study, an experimental investigation is suggested with before and after measurements, and with a control group. - Use of EBEA by university professors.
 University teachers are urged to use the EBEA at the beginning of their courses as a diagnostic evaluation and decide whether or not to train students in learning strategies before starting the course.